tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 Solver section
 --------------------

-The ``Solver`` section of the Elasicity   module refers to  ???
+The ``Solver`` section of the ``Elasticity``   module refers to a linear solver.
+See section :ref:`Linear_solver`  for details on linear solver options.

 Physics section
 --------------------

-In the following we describe all submodels.
-As mentioned in the Introduction (REF HERE) submodels can be restricted to a subset of simulation regions.
+In the following we describe all the submodels.
+As mentioned in the Introduction  in section :ref:`InputFileGetting`, submodels can be restricted to a subset of simulation regions.

 The user can specify the following physical  models: